 How to store cucumbers

-Some fruit, such as tomatoes, bananas and melons, produce ethylene gas, a ripening agent that speeds up spoilage.
+Many fruits, such as tomatoes, bananas, and melons, produce ethylene gas, a ripening agent that speeds up spoilage.
 Cucumbers are super sensitive to this ethylene gas, so they need their own place or they’ll spoil faster.
-They’re actually more suited to hanging out on the counter than in the crisper drawer with gassy fruit, according to the American Heart Association, but if you want cold cucumbers, you can store them for a few days in the fridge (away from fruit).
+They’re actually more suited to hanging out on the kitchen bench than in the crisper drawer with off-gassing fruits, according to Five Serves Produce, but if you want cold cucumbers, you can store them for a few days in the fridge (away from fruits).

 How to get herbs to last longer

 If you’re trying to cut back on salt or just add more flavour to your food, fresh herbs fit the bill, but don’t just toss them in the fridge.
 “Store fresh herbs just as you would fresh cut flowers,” says supermarket manager, Dana Tomlin.
 First, make sure the leaves are completely dry.
 Next, snip off the ends and place the herbs, stem down in a cup or mason jar with water.
 Most herbs do well when stored this way in the fridge.
 Basil, however, likes to hang out at room temperature.
 You’ll still want to place it in a jar with water though.
 When the water gets yucky, drain and add fresh water.
 Most herbs stored this way are good for up to two weeks.

 Don’t store squash and pumpkins with apples and pears